 Start with simple ingredients.

 Chop 1 1/2 pounds of onions about 3 medium size onions.
+Some people will want rings or some petals.
 Add to a smaller crock pot.
 If doubling recipe then a full-size crock pot is correct.

 Add one teaspoon coarse salt, two tablespoons butter, 1/2 teaspoon pepper, 1 1/2 teaspoon Worcestershire sauce and 1/2 teaspoon thyme.
 The butter can go in unmelted, but you will need to stir in 1 hour or melt it first in the microwave.

 Cook on high for 9-10 hours until nicely darker brown.
+Be warned that some crock pots may run hot and please watch for the endpoint and don’t go by time alone.
 Then add 4 cups of beef broth and cook on high for at least one hour more.

 Broil until cheese is bubbly and golden, 2-4 minutes.